 This is the web page for all things relating to birds at UConn.
 If you are looking for information on people studying birds, classes about birds, or just places to go birding, this should be the place to look.
-If you are a student, then we'd encourage you to join the UConn Birding Club, which is an official chapter of the International Collegiate Ornithological Network.
+If you are a student, then we'd encourage you to join the UConn Birding Club.
 Information about the club and its activities can be found on Facebook here.

 For questions/comments about the site, contact Chris Elphick.

 The Connecticut State Museum of Natural History and Connecticut Archaeology Center at UConn presents âExploring Connecticutâs Townsâ, a series that will look at natural and cultural history from a local perspective.
 The next town to be explored is the MIddletown, CT on Saturday, August 25, 10 am to 11:30 pm.

 The natural and cultural history of Connecticut, in each of its 169 towns, has a unique story to tell.
 From the indigenous peoples arriving after the glaciers receded and the European explorers and settlers establishing colonies in the âNew World,â to the innovators of the industrial revolution leading to the present day, Connecticut is steeped in history.
 Join us as we explore Connecticutâs towns and learn about the people and places that have shaped and continue to shape the Constitution State.

 Located along the Connecticut River, Middletown was initially incorporated under its Native American name Mattabeseck in 1650, before receiving its present name in 1653.
 Originally a busy sailing port and then industrial center, today Middletown is residential city with a thriving downtown area filled with unique restaurants and shops.